thatcatcancode/sci-guard/README.md

-# sci-guard
+# Sci-Guard 🔬🚨📝

+### What
+Sci-Guard is an AI tool that scans research papers for banned words and suggests replacements.

+### Why
-Protects important scientific research from being mistakenly overlooked due to banned words.
+Protects important scientific research from being mistakenly overlooked and unfunded due to banned words.

+### Banned Words?
+Words were sourced from [pen.org](https://pen.org/banned-words-list/) but as there is no single source of truth where an official list is hosted, this list may be incomplete or over-reaching.

+Words also sourced from [NYT report](https://www.forbes.com/sites/brucelee/2025/03/15/these-197-terms-may-trigger-reviews-of-your-nih-nsf-grant-proposals/), said to be specific to NIH grant funding.

-## About
+## Workflow

 - Scientists upload research papers (.txt, .docx, or .pdf).